 About Coach Donna Lewis

-Donna is a 49-year-old mother of five (grandmother of two, almost three).
-A SAHM/WAHM with two disabled preteen boys and a very hard-working husband.
-After struggling with weight her whole life, and trying every single “diet” and weight loss program.
+Donna is a 49-year-old mother of five (grandmother of two, almost three) with a background in Addictions Counseling.
+She is now a SAHM/WAHM with two disabled preteen boys and a very hard-working husband.
+She struggling with weight her entire life, and tried just about every single “diet” and weight loss program.

-She has struggled with fibromyalgia, pre-diabetes, and hypothyroidism for about 10 years now.
-However, after a change in lifestyle, diet, and losing over 85#, her health and fitness levels improved tremendously.
+She has struggled with fibromyalgia, diabetes, and hypothyroidism for about 10 years.
+However, after a change in lifestyle, diet, and losing over 100#, her health and fitness levels improved tremendously.
 She ran her first 5K in October 2012 and her doctor rescinded her diagnosis of diabetes.
 More recently, she has been able to eliminate almost all prescription medication.

-Since Early 2012, when she first ordered her BeachBody program: P90X, she has lost over 85# pounds and has gone from a size 22 to a size 10 pant size.
-Her next goal to to join the “100 pound” club, to at an even 100# loss.
+Since Early 2012, when she first ordered her BeachBody program: P90X, she has gone from a size 22 to a size 10 pant size.
+She now helps others who struggle with weight loss as well as mentors new coaches in order to help them become financially fit as well as physically.